mapeditor/tiled/docs/reference/tmx-changelog.rst

 Tiled 1.5
 ---------

+-  The colors that are part of a :ref:`tmx-wangset` are no longer separated in corner colors and edge colors.
+Instead, there is now a single :ref:`tmx-wangcolor` element to define a Wang color.
+This new element also stores :ref:`tmx-properties`.

 -  The ``wangid`` attribute on the :ref:`tmx-wangtile` element is now stored as a comma-separated list of values, instead of a 32-bit unsigned integer in hex format.
 This is because the number of colors supported in a Wang set was